Moustakas hits 2 HRs, Brewers minus Yelich top Marlins 7-5

 It was 5-all when Moustakas drove a fastball from Miami reliever Jose Urena (4-9) into the upper deck in right-center field for his 33rd homer.
 Urena retired the first two hitters before he walked Yasmani Grandal.

-Moustakas returned to the starting lineup on his 31st birthday, playing for the first time since Sept.
+Moustakas returned to the starting lineup for the first time since Sept.
 2 after recovering from a sprained left wrist.
-He a three-run homer off starter Pablo Lopez in the third put Milwaukee ahead 4-2.
+He hit a three-run homer off starter Pablo Lopez in the third put Milwaukee ahead 4-2.

+“Great to have him back in the lineup,” Brewers manager Craig Counsell said.
+“He’s obviously going to be very important as we move on here.”

 Brent Suter (2-0) pitched three innings of scoreless relief for the win.
 Josh Hader struck out the side in the ninth for his 30th save.